HIST 5706F: Digital History

 Instructor: Professor Shawn Graham

 Aims and Goals: Digital history is a collaborative endeavour.
-I want you to learn how to identify, learn, and deploy the relevant technologies suitable to the story you wish to tell; I want you to learn that different technologies promote different kinds of telling, and envision different kinds of humans who are permitted to do the telling.
+I want you to learn how to identify, learn, and deploy the relevant technologies suitable to the story you wish to examine or tell; I want you to learn that different technologies promote different kinds of telling, and envision different kinds of humans who are permitted to do the telling.

 - digital history is about making things